CommWebTeam/gen_dw_format/table_formatter/README.md

 # HTML table formatting
-Provides WET-related options for formatting cells in the specified rows or columns of the specified tables in an HTML document.
+Provides WET-related options for formatting cells in the specified rows and columns of the specified tables in an HTML document.

 [Click here to access the table formatter.](https://commwebteam.github.io/gen_dw_format/table_formatter/table_formatter.html)